- Site Analysis

 Health and Safety at Work Act

-The law is part of a package of measures that aims to reduce workplace deaths and injuries by 25% by 2020.
-All businesses, regardless of size, will need to engage their staff in safety issues.
+All businesses, regardless of size, need to engage their staff in safety issues.
 The law stresses that everyone at work is responsible for health and safety.
 You can’t contract out.

 Under the law, a ‘person conducting a business or undertaking’ (PCBU – which could be an individual or a company) must ensure, as far as is reasonably practicable, the health and safety of employees, contractors, subcontractors and other workers they engage.

 The law also has a duty of consultation.
 This means that all those with a duty under the law – the builder, subcontractors and others – must consult, cooperate and coordinate as far as reasonably practicable to ensure compliance with the duty.

 Workers or officers, including directors, are not the PCBU but have separate personal liability.
 Directors can be prosecuted if they don’t exercise due diligence to ensure the PCBU complies with its duties and obligations, so they will need to know about how health and safety is being taken care of on the job.

 The law puts safety ahead of cost unless it the cost is ‘grossly disproportionate’ to the risk.